Drug Development: Do you have an innovative medicine/medical device, what next?

 - Observational study

 - In an observational study, the investigators observe the subjects and measure their outcomes.
-This is in contrast to randomized controlled trials where investigators do intervene and look at the effects of the intervention on an outcome.
+It is in contrast to randomized controlled trials where investigators intervene and look at the effects of the intervention outcome.

 - Interventional study

 - In an interventional study, the investigators give the research subjects an experimental drug or use of a medical device, diagnostic or other intervention to compare the treated subjects with those receiving no treatment or the standard treatment.
 Then the researchers assess how the subjects’ health changes.

 - Giving a placebo to a person suffering from a disease may be unethical.
 So to address this, it has become a common practice to conduct “active control” (also known as “active comparator”) trials.

 - In these studies, along with an active control group, subjects are given either the experimental treatment or a previously approved treatment with known effectiveness.

 A clinical trial protocol is a document used to define and manage the trial.
 The protocol contains a precise study plan to assure the safety and health of the trial subjects and provide an exact template for trial conduct by investigators.

 - A panel of experts prepares a protocol and expects all study investigators strictly follow the protocol.

 - The protocol describes the scientific rationale, objective(s), design, methodology, statistical considerations, and organization of the planned trial.